timescale/docs/timescaledb/getting-started/launch-timescaledb.md

 # Launch your first instance

-For this Getting Started tutorial we'll use Timescale Forge to get you up and running quickly.
-Timescale Forge combines the power and reliability of TimescaleDB with a fully-managed, cloud-native experience that is easy to start and less expensive to operate.
+For this Getting Started tutorial we'll use Timescale Cloud to get you up and running quickly.
+Timescale Cloud combines the power and reliability of TimescaleDB with a fully-managed, cloud-native experience that is easy to start and less expensive to operate.

-Creating a Timescale Forge account is fast and simple, allowing you to explore TimescaleDB free for 30 days, no credit card required.
+Creating a Timescale Cloud account is fast and simple, allowing you to explore TimescaleDB free for 30 days, no credit card required.
 We're just excited that you are ready to dive into the world of time-series data with TimescaleDB!